Interactive2017/ExampleErcs/README.md

 * Parameter #1 Step size: NA
 * Parameter #1 Default Value: NA
 * Comments:
-  1. (-) Does not have a strong geospatial component.
-  2. (-) The plots (Fig. 2 & Fig. 3) are not a good timeseries for our project (only 7 observations)
+  1. (-) The plots (Fig. 2 & Fig. 3) are not a good timeseries for our project (only 7 observations)
-  3. (+/-) 5 data series in each plot
+  2. (+/-) 5 data series in each plot
-  4. (-) It seems some functions are from packages which are not loaded in the Markdown.
+  3. (-) It seems some functions are from packages which are not loaded in the Markdown.

 ### Dates and Times Made Easy with lubridate